Non-fixation for Biased Activated Random Walks: Non-fixation for biased ARW

-For lighter notation, we write below $\E_n$ for $\E_{[V_n]}$.
-By the discussion in the previous section, we may use the Diaconis-Fulton representation and in particular the abelian property.
-The proof below consists in describing a toppling strategy that allows to prove that sufficiently many particles (a positive density of them) quit $V_n$.
+By the discussion in \S\ref{sec:sitewisefinite}, we may use the explicit site-wise construction of $\PP_n$ and in particular its abelian property.
+The proof below consists in describing a toppling strategy that allows to show that, on average, sufficiently many particles (a positive density of them) quit $V_n$.